MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Related Work

-For an extensive, systematic review of methods for sentence-level embeddings from transformer models, we refer to \citet{app14198887}.
+Our method, while not explicitly targeting stability, contributes to more robust performance especially on low-resource tasks by enabling the \texttt{[CLS]} token to integrate a broader context via pooling and attention.
+We analyze fine-tuning stability of our variants in Section \ref{subsec:stability}.

-\paragraph{Faster Training.} In addition to stabilization, architectural enhancements have been introduced to boost BERT's efficiency and effectiveness

-\citet{pmlr-v119-goyal20a} propose to eliminate tokens after fine-tuning, to reduce the time of inference.
-They found out, that in the highest layer of BERT-base, the token representations are very similar and carry similar information.
+\paragraph{Faster and More Efficient Training.} In addition to stabilization, architectural enhancements have been introduced to boost BERT's efficiency and effectiveness. \citet{pmlr-v119-goyal20a} propose to eliminate tokens after fine-tuning, to reduce the time of inference.
+They discovered that the token representations in the highest layer of BERT base carry similar information.

 Recently, \citet{warner2024smarter} introduce ModernBERT, an updated version of BERT with an increased sequence length of 8192.
 ModernBERT incorporates architectural improvements such as GeGLU activations \citep{shazeer2020glu}, Flash Attention \citep{dao2022flashattention}, and RoPE embeddings \citep{10.1016/j.neucom.2023.127063}.